 Definitive diagnosis is by genetic testing, which detects the causative mutation in about 95% of patients.

-Muscle biopsy is done occasionally.
-Serum enzymes (eg, CK, aldolase) may be slightly increased.
+Muscle biopsy is done occasionally to exclude treatable causes and to determine whether the cause is fatal.
+Serum enzymes (eg, creatine kinase, aldolase) may be slightly increased.

 Amniocentesis, done if family history is positive, is often diagnostic.

-There is no specific treatment; treatment is mainly supportive.
+There is no cure.
+Treatment of spinal muscular atrophies is mainly supportive.

 Physical therapy, braces, and special appliances can benefit patients with static or slowly progressive disease by preventing scoliosis and contractures.
 Adaptive devices available through physical and occupational therapists may improve children’s independence and self-care by enabling them to feed themselves, write, or use a computer.